Google Fiber for Small Business Terms of Service

 Google Fiber Installation

-You agree to provide Google Fiber with all necessary access to the premises at the address where you sign up for Services to be installed (referred to as “your premises” below) so that the equipment necessary for you to receive the Services may be installed and configured.
-You agree that Google Fiber may install equipment on the exterior and interior of your premises (including but not limited to laying underground conduit and/or affixing equipment to the outside of your building or facility) at any reasonable location.
+You agree to provide Google Fiber with all necessary access to the premises at the address where you sign up for Services to be installed (referred to as “your premises” below) so that the equipment necessary for you to receive the Services may be installed and configured, maintained, or repaired.
+You agree that Google Fiber may install equipment on the exterior and interior of your premises (including but not limited to installing, maintaining, and repairing underground conduit and/or affixing equipment to the outside of your building or facility) at any reasonable location.
 You agree that Google Fiber may take photographs of the equipment installed by or on behalf of Google Fiber on the exterior or interior of the premises for quality control purposes.
 You also agree that Google Fiber may use, and that you have the necessary permissions to approve Google Fiber’s use of, existing facilities, including existing wiring in and around your premises, to complete the installation services.

-If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
-If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary authorization(s) for Google Fiber to install the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.
+If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary to authorize the performance of installation, maintenance, and repair services.
+If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary permission(s) to authorize the installation, maintenance, or repair of the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.

 Acceptance of these Terms does not guarantee that Google Fiber will install or provide any Services.
 We may need a separate agreement with you or your landlord in order to install the Services.